\ \_________\ \____________\ \___

 In Ubuntu, if you get errors about locale, try installing the appropriate

-(such as LANGUAGE
+language-pack- (such as LANGUAGElanguage-pack-en) package.

 If you get an error about statoverride when using apt/dpkg, it can most likely

-be resolved by deleting the contents of /var/lib/dpkg/statoverride
+be resolved by deleting the contents of /var/lib/dpkg/statoverride in the

-.
+relevant stratum.
 For example:

 Ubuntu releases prior to 15.04 Vivid Veret utilized Upstart as their init system.
 Some software was specially modified/configured to expect Upstart as the init system and would fail if running another init system.
 See this bug report for more information.